antronerds/r2-tutorials/original/R2Tutorials.md

 1. The next window presents a set of fields where specific settings of the clustering algorithm used can be set.
-Leave all the settings at their default and click ‘next’.
+Leave all the settings at their default and click ï¿½nextï¿½.
 2. Click to plot the PCA result.
 3. You now see a plot of the of the first 2 principle components.
 In the adjustable settings box, al the combinations principle